Skip to content

 dot -Ksfdp -Tsvg graph.dot -o graph.svg

-Releases are automatically published to npm when merging to the main or beta (pre-release) branch.
+Releases are automatically published to npm on merge to main (stable) or beta (pre-release).

 Roadmap and requests